Emnet19/movie-recommendation-app/README.md

 # MovieFlix - Movie Recommendation Web App

 A fully functional movie recommendation app built with Next.js, TypeScript, and styled with Tailwind CSS.
-Featuring real-time data from The Movie Database (TMDB) API.
+Featuring real-time data from The Movie Database (TMDB) API.The reason why I used TMDB is that I couldn't find anyone who can give me the API for movie recommendation from backend team , I have tried to reach some of them but I think they are also busy building their task they couldn't even see the text I sent them.
+Because of these reason it was mandatory for me to use TMDB.

 ## Features